-If you cannot come up with the right domain name for your blog, you can use your name as domain name.
-Some of the bloggers are doing great with the personal name as domain name.
+If you cannot come up with the right site-name for your blog, you can use your name as s title.
+Some of the bloggers are doing great with the personal name as.

-You can even use a part of your name as domain name like Hongkiat.com.
-You can also use a part of your domain name with other words like HuffingtonPost.com, GoinsWriter.com.
-Even if you don’t have any plan to use your name as a domain name, it’s a good idea to grab the domain if it’s available.
+You can even use a part of your name as a name like Hongkiat.com.
+You can also use a part of your site-name with other words like HuffingtonPost.com, GoinsWriter.com.
+Even if you don’t have any plan to use your title as a domain name, it’s a good idea to grab the site-name if it’s available.
 You can use it later as a personal blog or a portfolio site.

 10. Use Domain Name Generators

-It’s not a good idea to depend on Domain Name Generators.
+It’s not a good idea to depend on Generators.
 But these generators can help you to get some ideas.
 Here are some tools you can try.

 Shopify Domain Name Generator: This is the coolest tool you can use.
 It generates some good domain ideas.

 Same mesh: It shows available domain-name for different extensions quickly.